-There are two models on the market at the moment – The Addi Express King Size Knitting Machine and the Addi Express Knitting Machine.
+There are a couple of models on the market at the moment – The Addi Express King Size Knitting Machine and the Addi Express Knitting Machine being the most popular.
 Both are great buys and the large one is great for making larger items and blankets, while the small one is better for smaller items like hats.

 Bond Knitting Machine

 Bond is responsible for creating the very popular Incredible Sweater Machine.
 This is the machine I used to own.
 It is super simple to operate, and you can churn out children’s clothes in a couple of hours.